bereanarchive/bereanarchive/articles/biology/hiv-evolution.md

 Likewise, the diagram above (under Hydrophobic TM domain) shows that HIV-1's Vpu protein differs from SIV at amino acid positions 14, 18, and 22, among many other mutations that don't affect its anti-tetherin ability.
 Amino acids 14 and 22 are different amino acids than those there before.
 They are not simply reversions to the amino acids found in monkey SIVs.

-HIV's re-acquisition of its ability to counteract tetherin appears to be a stepwise evolutionary gain where mutations gradually improved the ability, since "chimeras within each region yielded intermediate phenotypes."[^lim-2010]  In other words, each mutation made HIV increasingly better at counteracting tetherin.
+HIV's acquisition of its ability to counteract human tetherin appears to be a stepwise evolutionary gain where mutations gradually improved the ability, since "chimeras within each region yielded intermediate phenotypes."[^lim-2010]  In other words, each mutation made HIV increasingly better at counteracting tetherin.

 ### Evading HLA